Emmajo2022/visionOS-online-Simulator/README.md

 ## Limitations and Capabilities

 While Vision Pro simulators and emulators offer access to the user interface and feature updates, functionalities such as software installation and system configurations may be limited.
 These limitations vary based on the simulator type and development method.

 ## Advanced Developments

 Stay tuned for advancements in Vision Pro simulators and emulators, including:

-* Advanced Developments

 * Gesture Controls

 * Optic ID

+* Software Installation

+* Depth Experience

+* Eye tracking

+By using this refreshed article, you will gain an in-depth understanding of Vision Pro simulators and emulators, opening up a world of augmented reality possibilities.

 * Software Installation